 Practitioners should always use their professional judgement, experience and training.

 The example indicators in the thresholds matrix (PDF, 24KB) shouldn't be taken literally.
 Practitioners take account of support and resources available, local policies and Suffolk County Council priorities.

 "Local authorities are not expected to meet every individual need, but they are asked to identify the extent of need and then make decisions on the priorities for service provision in their area in the context of that information and their statutory duties"

 Children Act 1989 Regulations and Guidance Volumes, Vol 2, paragraph 2.11

-The Meeting the needs threshold guidance (PDF, 1.25MB) brings together information to assist professionals working to meet the needs of all children and young people in Suffolk.
+The meeting the needs threshold guidance (PDF, 1.43MB) brings together information to assist professionals working to meet the needs of all children and young people in Suffolk.
 The threshold guidance has been compiled by Suffolk Local Safeguarding Children Board and partners.
 It meets the requirements of the Government’s ‘Working Together to Safeguard Children 2015’.